 Often the good breeders will have a doe or two, that is perhaps a little older, has a limp from injury, or some other defect.
 These can often be purchased for a very reasonable price, and they met all our other criteria as well.
 One had a bum leg, and the other was just very small and therefore not show-material.
 We bought these goats, and after a hard and fast learning curve on goat care, we have become successful goat herds.
 We milk the goats, and they save us about $75 or more each month with their milk.
 We can always find someone who is happy to take extra milk, and often make cheese and soap.
 Best of all, they were both bred to show-quality sires, and both of them were of show-quality breeding, just not show-quality themselves due to environmental factors.
 We ended up with three beautiful kids for the fair, and plenty of milk to drink.

 The story has a happy ending, with the family having lots of milk, ice cream, cheese, sour cream, buttermilk, and other dairy products to eat and enjoy.
 We can sell (or make for ourselves) wonderful soaps, as well drinking our goats’ milk.
 The does are personable, pleasant and easy to handle.
 The children play with them, and they are ideal pets and companions, even for very small children.
-The lack of horns, and pleasant disposition of these two animals has completely erased our negative impression of these now well loved individuals.
+The lack of horns and pleasant disposition of these two animals have completely erased our negative impression of these now well-loved individuals.

 So, looking back I think that a person considering a dairy animal is very well served to consider a dairy goat.
-They do require some special care, and also have some needs that must be met for optimum output.
-A very happy goat, is wonderful, and a very unhappy goat is horrid.
+They do require some special care and also have some needs that must be met for optimum output.
+A very happy goat is wonderful, and a very unhappy goat is horrid.
 Compared to a cow, a good dairy goat is much cheaper, with a pair of does costing about $200 – $500 for a good pair.
 A cow would cost at least twice as much, and often more.
-The price of the cow not withstanding, they also have a much higher maintenance cost, as well as a higher breeding fee.
-A dairy goat is so much more economical, and gives you so many benefits that every small farm should look close at the possibility of keeping some dairy goats.
+The price of the cow notwithstanding, they also have a much higher maintenance cost, as well as a higher breeding fee.
+A dairy goat is so much more economical and gives you so many benefits that every small farm should look closely at the possibility of keeping some dairy goats.